Get away and unplug. You’ll come back stronger than ever. – MICHAEL HYATT

 at rest: resting or reposing especially in sleep or death: quiescent

 Leaving aside the “repose of death” for this discussion, this rest thing is rather like nailing Jell-O to the wall.
 What to do?
 For nailing Jell-O to the wall, put it in a container.
 For achieving a place of rest, recognize and deal with the forces at work, then create the right structure.

-Rest in this life is not the absence of structure but rather adjusting or forming a structure which promotes rejuvenation.
+Rest in this life is not the absence of structure but rather adjusting or forming a structure that promotes rejuvenation.
 Think of crossing a ravine on a rope or net bridge.
 Once you find the dynamic balance

 between the forces at work, one can cross with relative ease.
 If you ignore or fight the forces at work, the crossing will be a lot more work!